Dr. Mosser’s Guide: How to get your MTF/N or FTM/N top surgery covered by insurance

 - There are several lenders who offer loans specifically for plastic surgery procedures

 And don’t worry, we’ll help you explore these two options.

 California law prohibits insurance companies from denying transgender medical insurance benefits.
 However, there are two exceptions:

 - If the policy is a large group that is ‘Self-Funded’, meaning the employer assumes the direct risk for payment of claims or benefits (not the insurance company).
-These policies are not required by law to have transgender benefits.
+These policies are not required by law to have health insurance benefits that covers transgender surgery.

 - If the employer’s corporate office is in a state other than California, the health benefit policy falls under the laws of the state where the corporate office is located.

 This scenario can be further broken down into two possibilities:

 Possibility #1: Your insurance is with Anthem Blue Cross, Blue Shield or Brown & Toland.
 Our practice has agreements with these providers so your approval process should be smooth and straightforward.

 What we will need from you for authorization approval: